teresaheidt/Readme/README.md

   * Contributing
   * Tests
   * Questions
-  * Imgs
+  * Images

   # Installation:
-  Node modules, JSON package and Inquirer package
+  Node Modules, JSON package and Inquirer package

   # Usage:
-  You use this application in the command line
+  You use this application in the command line and dynamically generated answers appear in the readme

  ![license](https://img.shields.io/badge/license-MIT-blue.svg)